unchartedsoftware/aperture-tiles/docs/download/readme.md

 For information on full installations of Aperture Tiles (along with ApertureJS), see the [Installation](../documentation/setup/) page.

+## Virtual Machine ##

+This virtual machine (VM) has been preconfigured with all of the third-party prerequisites required to begin a basic Aperture Tiles project.
+Before downloading the VM, install [Oracle VM VirtualBox](https://www.virtualbox.org/) on your machine.
+For more information on the basic Aperture Tiles project and on using the VM, see the [Quick Start](../documentation/quickstart/#virtual-machine) documentation.

+<br/><br/><a href="" class="download-link">Virtual Machine</a><br/><br/>

 ## Packaged Distribution ##

 The following pre-built distribution can be used to quickly generate and display tiles without having to build the software.
 See the [Quick Start](../documentation/quickstart) documentation to help you quickly learn how to process a data set, transform it and create an Aperture Tiles project that allows you to visualize it in a web browser.